toolfactory/narcissus/README.md

     Invoke a non-static method which returns type `<<T>>`, bypassing all security and visibility checks.
 For methods with non-primitive return type, `<<T>>` is `Object`.
 For methods that do not return a value, `<<T>>` is `Void`.

+  * **`Object invokeMethod(Object object, Method method, Object... args)`**

+    Invoke a non-static method, bypassing all security and visibility checks.
+Automatically boxes the return type, if the method returns a primitive type.

   * **`<<T>> invokeStatic<<T>>Method(Method method, Object... args)`**, e.g. `int invokeStaticIntMethod(Method method, Object... args)`

     Invoke a static method which returns type `<<T>>`, bypassing all security and visibility checks.
 For methods with non-primitive return type, `<<T>>` is `Object`.
 For methods that do not return a value, `<<T>>` is `Void`.

+  * **`Object invokeStaticMethod(Method method, Object... args)`**

+    Invoke a static method, bypassing all security and visibility checks.
+Automatically boxes the return type, if the method returns a primitive type.

 ## Status